-The long awaited modernisation of air traffic control which could allow pilots to choose their own routes.
+As our skies become more crowded, Jack Stewart examines the long-awaited modernisation of air traffic control which could allow pilots to choose their own routes.

 As our skies become more crowded Jack Stewart examines the long awaited modernisation of air traffic control.
 With traffic predicted to reach 17 million by 2030 more flights will mean more delays.
 For many a new approach to controlling flights is long overdue since aircraft still follow old and often indirect routes around the globe, communication between the ground and air is still by VHF radio, and any flexibility is heavily constrained by a fragmented airspace operated by many national authorities.

 But will the ability of pilots to choose their own routes increase the risk of collision?
 Researchers argue it will in fact produce even safer skies.
-Jack Stewart visits NATS air traffic control centre that annually looks after the safety of over two million British airspace to hear how such a system could evolve.
+Jack Stewart visits NATS air traffic control centre that annually looks after the safety of over 2 million over British airspace to hear how such a system could evolve.

 And as automation begins to play a greater role in all aspects of flight planning and control is the era of pilotless planes moving a step closer?